Motherboard - The motherboard is the main circuit board of a microcomputer. It is also known as the mainboard or system board.

 Today, all CPUs are microprocessors

-- A microprocessor is a complete computer on a silicon chip
+- A microprocessor is a complete computer on a silicon chip - stores data and instructions waiting to be used

 - follows changeable instructions